 - Rheumatoid arthritis is an autoimmune disease, not a condition.

 - Rheumatoid arthritis affects the body symmetrically.
-If the joints in one hand are affected, the other hand is too.
+If the joints on one hand are affected, the other hand is too.

-- Rheumatoid arthritis can affects other parts of the body as well as joints, such as eyes, heart and lungs.
+- Rheumatoid arthritis can affect other parts of the body as well as joints, such as eyes, heart, and lungs.

 Osteoarthritis Pain (OA)